Greater Manchester: Sport

 Manchester hosted the 2002 Commonwealth Games which was, at a cost of £200M for the sporting facilities and a further £470M for local infrastructure, by far the biggest and most expensive sporting event held in the UK at the time and the first to be an integral part of urban regeneration.
 A mix of new and existing facilities were used.
 New amenities included the Manchester Aquatics Centre, Bolton Arena, the National Squash Centre, and the City of Manchester Stadium.
 The Manchester Velodrome was built as part of the Manchester bid for the 2000 Summer Olympics.
 After the Commonwealth Games the City of Manchester Stadium was converted for football use, and the adjacent warm-up track upgraded to become the Manchester Regional Arena.
 Other facilities continue to be used by elite athletes.
 Cambridge Policy Consultants estimate 4,500 full-time jobs as a direct consequence, and Grattan points to other long-term benefits accruing from publicity and the improvement of the area's image.

 Association football is "woven into the cultural fabric of Greater Manchester", by way of its numerous football clubs – two of which play in the Premier League – which draw support, visitors and economic benefits to Greater Manchester valued at £330 million per year as of 2013.
 The Manchester Football Association is the sport's governing body in Greater Manchester, and is committed to its promotion and development.
 Manchester United F.C. are one of the world's best-known football teams, and in 2008 and 2017 Forbes estimated that they were the world's richest club.
-They have won the League Championship a record twenty times (most recently in 2012–2013), the FA Cup twelve times, the Football League Cup five times and have been European Champions three times.
+They have won the League Championship a record twenty times (most recently in 2012–2013), the FA Cup thirteen times, the Football League Cup six times and have been European Champions three times.
 Their Old Trafford ground has hosted the FA Cup Final, England international matches and the 2003 UEFA Champions League Final between Juventus and A.C.
 Milan.
 Manchester City F.C. moved from Maine Road to the City of Manchester Stadium after the 2002 Commonwealth Games.
-They have won the league championship seven times (most recently in 2020–21), the FA Cup six times and the Football League Cup eight times.
+They have won the league championship nine times (most recently in 2022–23), the FA Cup seven times, the Football League Cup eight times and have been European champions once.
 Wigan Athletic F.C. are one of the county's younger sides and won their first major trophy in 2013, defeating Manchester City F.C. in the FA Cup final.
-They currently play in the Championship, while Bolton Wanderers F.C. play in League One.
-Below that are League Two sides Rochdale A.F.C., Salford City F.C., Stockport County F.C. and National League side Oldham Athletic A.F.C.
+As of season 2023–24, they play in League One, along with Bolton Wanderers F.C.
+In League Two are Salford City F.C. and Stockport County F.C., while Oldham Athletic A.F.C., Rochdale A.F.C. and Altrincham F.C. compete in the National League.